sinch/docs/docs/conversation/conversation-channel-support/conversation-sms.md

 and not through the Swedish long number.
 To request domestic long numbers in all relevant countries, please visit Numbers section in [Sinch Portal](https://dashboard.sinch.com/numbers).
 Once numbers have been requested, please open a support ticket to request these numbers to be assigned as default originators in their respective countries.

+If you want to use a sender that is different from your default originator please refer to [**Channel Specific Properties**](doc:conversation-channel-properties) where you can read about using `SMS_SENDER` property.

 ##### Conversation API SMS Integration

 Once you have your SMS service plan configured according to the above recommendations